NC State Wolfpack football: Head coaches

 There have been 33 head coaches at NC State.

 Bowl games

-NC State has participated in 34 bowl games as of the conclusion of the 2022 season.
+NC State has participated in 36 bowl games as of the conclusion of the 2024 season, amassing a record of 17–18–1.

 Final poll rankings

 NC State rankings in final AP and Coaches polls.

 Facilities

 Riddick Stadium

 From 1891 until 1907, the school's first teams played on the open fields that surrounded campus, either at Pullen Park, at the old North Carolina State Fairgrounds or on the farm tracts on the "other" side of the railroad tracks.
 In 1907, faculty members, alumni and students began collecting money to enclose a large tract of land behind the Main Building that would become the home of the football and baseball teams.
 The Aggies played their first game there against Randolph Macon, recording a 20–0 win.
 Wooden grandstands slowly rose on the site, and it was named Riddick Field in 1912, after popular professor W.C.
 Riddick, who is remembered as the father of athletics at the school.

 The stadium did not age gracefully.
 At its height, it only had 14,000 permanent seats and never held more than 23,000 seats total.